Kylie Christmas: Critical reception

 However, Andy Gill from The Independent awarded the album two stars.
 He criticised Minogue's lack of creative delivery, by stating "But they're let down by the lack of character in Kylie's delivery, most notably on 'Santa Claus Is Coming to Town', a posthumous duet with Frank Sinatra, where his easy, relaxed manner is in sharp contrast to her discomfort."
 He commended the musical diversity of the tracks, highlighting "Let It Snow", "Winter Wonderland", and "Every Day's Like Christmas", and highlighted "White December", "Cried Out Christmas", and "Christmas Wrapping" as the best tracks.
 Lauren Murphy from The Irish Times argued the relevance of the album, by stating "We've heard it all before, so do we really need another pop star doing another bog-standard Christmas album with a sprinkling of festive cheese?
 To be fair, Kylie Minogue is better placed than most to do such an album, given her longevity in the business."
 Murphy concluded "'2,000 Miles' is one of the few saving graces on yet another inessential album that will have no bearing on your enjoyment of the festive season whatsoever."
 Several publications mentioned the album on their anticipated releases of 2015, including Unrealitytv.co.uk.

-In 2022 Billboard listed Kylie Christmas as the 7th Best Christmas Albums of the 21st Century.
+In 2022, Billboard placed Kylie Christmas seventh on their Best Christmas Albums of the 21st Century list.